 Improving our chronic absenteeism rate has been a focus at Mission Hill.
-The Attendance Task Force was created in 2019 - 20 and continues this year.
-The Attendance Task Force includes the Assistant Principal, Attendance Technician, Counselors, Response to Intervention Coordinator, After School Program Coordinator (WAVE), School Community Coordinator, and Social Worker.
-We meet weekly for 30-60 minutes.
+The Attendance Task Force meets twice a month and our current rate is much lower than the rate shown in the table above at ~6.61% (as of Jan 2024).
+However, we are still working hard to improve this number, particularly with our SPED students.
+The Student Attendance Review Team includes the Assistant Principal, Attendance Technician, Counselors, School Community Coordinator, and Social Worker.
 Our goal is to examine the attendance data and determine supports and incentives for families and students to improve student attendance.
 We believe that by continuing to improve our monitoring of attendance data, maintaining a focus on creating strong relationships among students and teachers/staff, and implementing intervention programs for at-risk students, our absentee data will continue to improve.
 A referral process is also in place to appropriately refer students to the SCCS Student Attendance Review Board for further support and accountability.
-In addition to the weekly Task Force meetings, the Assistant Principal meets weekly with the Attendance Technician for 30 - 45 minutes to highlight Students of Concern and analyze trends in attendance data to bring to the team.
+In addition to the weekly Task Force meetings, the Assistant Principal meets with the Attendance Technician to highlight Students of Concern and analyze trends in attendance data to bring to the team.